 - Gui (associated with standing water).

 The second component is a terrestrial branch.
-It features the names of animals in a zodiac cycle consisting of 12 animals, listed below:
+It features the names of animals in a zodiac cycle consisting of 12 animals:

 Each of the two components is used sequentially.
 Therefore, the first year of the 60-year cycle becomes jia-zi, the second year is yi-chou, and so on.
 One starts from the beginning when the end of a component is reached.
 The 10th year is gui-you, the 11th year is jia-xu (restarting the celestial stem) the 12th year is yi-hai, and the 13th year is bing-zi (restarting the celestial branch).
 Finally, the 60th year is gui-hai.

-This pattern of naming years within a 60-year cycle dates back to about 2000 years.
+This pattern of naming years within a 60-year cycle dates back about 2000 years.
 A similar naming of days and months is no longer used but the date name is still listed in calendars.
-It has been customary to number the 60 year cycle since 2637 BCE, when the calendar was supposedly invented.
+It has been customary to number the 60-year cycle since 2637 BCE when the calendar was supposedly invented.

 Calculating Chinese New Year

 According to Helmer Aslaksen, of the National University of Singapore, there are two rules of thumb used to calculate the new year in the Chinese calendar.
-The first rule of thumb is that Chinese New Year should be the new moon closest to the beginning of spring (in the northern hemisphere), known as Lìchūn.
-This rule is correct most of the time, but it can fail if Lìchūn falls close to halfway between two new moons.
-It failed in 1985 and will fail again in 2015.
+The first rule of thumb is that Chinese New Year should be the New Moon closest to the beginning of spring (in the Northern Hemisphere), known as Lìchūn.
+This rule is correct most of the time, but it can fail if Lìchūn falls close to halfway between two New Moons.
+For example, it failed in both 1985 and 2015.
 Chinese New Year will always fall between January 21 and February 21.

 The second rule of thumb is that most of the time Chinese New Year will fall 11 (or sometimes 10 or 12) days earlier than the previous year, but if that means that the event would be outside of the Chinese New Year range of January 21 to February 21, a leap month must be added so Chinese New Year jumps 19 (or sometimes 18) days later.

 The Chinese calendar features 12 months.
 However, an extra month is inserted in the calendar when a leap year occurs.
 Therefore, leap years in the Chinese calendar have 13 months, unlike leap years in the Gregorian calendar in which an extra day is included.
-A leap month is added to the Chinese calendar about once every three years.
+A leap month is added to the Chinese calendar approximately every three years (7 times in 19 years).
 The name of the leap month is the same as the previous lunar month.
 A leap year in the Chinese calendar does not necessarily fall at the same time a leap year occurs in the Gregorian calendar.